About me

 I'm a journalist with a passion for justice, balance and the truth.

-A half-Black, half-white woman originally from Minneapolis, I aim to be a voice for the voiceless and shed light on injustice through my reporting.
-I am a curious investigator, comprehensive writer and meticulous editor.
+As a Black and white woman originally from Minneapolis, I aim to shed light on injustice with my work.
+I am a curious reporter, a comprehensive writer and a meticulous editor.

-I am graduating from Syracuse University in May 2025 with a bachelor of science in magazine, news and digital journalism and a bachelor of arts in philosophy.
+I graduated from Syracuse University in May 2025 with a bachelor of science in magazine, news and digital journalism and a bachelor of arts in philosophy.
 I think philosophy and journalism, two pursuits of truth and knowledge, can inform and improve each other.

-At SU, I worked at The Daily Orange, Syracuse's independent student-run newspaper, as a news editor and copy editor before pitching myself to be The D.O.'s first diversity, equity, inclusion and accessibility manager.
+At SU, I worked at The Daily Orange, Syracuse's independent student-run newspaper, as an assistant news editor and copy editor before pitching myself to be The D.O.'s first diversity, equity, inclusion and accessibility manager.

-After graduating in May, I will be joining The New York Times!
-As a summer 2025 Dow Jones News Fund editing intern working on the Flexible Editing desk, I will help finalize stories and digital content before they are published on NYT's website and social media.
+After my graduation, I worked at The New York Times as a summer 2025 Dow Jones News Fund multiplatform editing intern.
+I worked on the Flexible Editing desk and helped finalize stories and digital content before they were published on NYT's website and social media.
+I am currently working as a Proofer on The Times's Proofing Project, where I proofread dozens of stories daily.

 I paint (sometimes).